ildar-shaimordanov/my-scripts/virtualbox/cheets.md

 # Commands

 There are few commands only.
+Most of them can be performed in GUI.

 ## List of all VMs